Ensure Uniformity Across Documents with Templates

 - **Template Name**: Give your template a clear, descriptive name so your team can easily find it later.

-- **Template for**: This field shows the access type for your template and is **read-only** (you can't change it—it's automatically set based on the document type you selected in Step 1).
+- **Template for**: This field shows the access type for your template and is **read-only** (you can't change it—it's automatically set based on the document type selected in Step 1).
 This ensures your template is always used for the right kind of document.

 - **Description**: Add a helpful description explaining when and how to use this template.
 This is especially useful for training new team members!